First, an explanation of what video astronomy is and is not!

-Why indead.
+Why indeed?
 That is a hard question to answer!
-As the oldest science astronomy has been pursued by many people since the dawn of man.
+As the oldest science, astronomy has been pursued by many people since the dawn of man.
 The attraction obviously has aspects of determining just what is life and our place in the universe.
 What is the Universe?
 Big questions!
 Really big questions!

-Carl Sagan said "astronomy is a humbling and character-building experience."
+"Astronomy is a humbling and character-building experience." -- Carl Sagan

-Astronomy can be very inspirational as it is with me.
+For me, astronomy can be very inspirational.
 Enjoying the gentle rain of star light brings many beneficial aspects to my life.
-From the simple escape from daily life it brings to the limitless amount of learning and understanding technically and philosophically on the shoulders of others before me.
+It offers simple escape from daily life.
+It humbles me to the limitless amount of learning and understanding (both technically and philosophically) done by those before me and on whose shoulders I stand.
 Appling what I observe to get the picture of the universe as a whole.
-Its growth, Its nature, and its future are fascinating and are a satisfying pursuit.
-Using my imagination and my Mind's eye and sharing with others is important to me.
+Its growth, Its nature, and its future are a fascinating and satisfying pursuit.
+Using my imagination and my Mind's Eye and sharing with others is important to me.

 "Imagination is more important than knowledge.
-For knowledge is limited, whereas imagination embraces the entire world, stimulating progress, giving birth to evolution."
-Einstein
+For knowledge is limited, whereas imagination embraces the entire world, stimulating progress, giving birth to evolution." -- Albert Einstein

-Children seem to naturally have that inquisiveness and imagination that many adults seem to lose as we get wrapped up in running our life.
-As adults it is easy to unlearn many things including our interest in learning and questioning things.
+Children seem to naturally have that inquisiveness and imagination that many adults seem to lose as they get wrapped up in running their lives.
+As adults it is easy to unlearn many things, including our interest in learning and questioning things.
 Ask a room full of younger children any thought provoking question and you will get many very interesting answers.
-Answered using imagination.
+Answers using imagination.
 As Einstein did.
 Present the same questions with a group of adults and you are likely to get just the opposite.
 Sadly many lose the ability to use imagination and critical thinking with time.
-I think that we may be unteaching those abilities.
+I think that we may be un-teaching those abilities.

-Designing, building and operation of the equipment I use to pursue the stars and beyond also add a different but equally challenging and beneficial aspect to my astronomy pursuits.
+The designing, building and operation of the equipment I use to pursue the stars and beyond also adds a different, but equally challenging and beneficial, aspect to my astronomy pursuits.